Defense Satellite Communications System

 The Defense Satellite Communications System (DSCS) is a United States Space Force satellite constellation that provides the United States with military communications to support globally distributed military users.
-Beginning in 2007, DSCS is being replaced by the Wideband Global SATCOM system.
+Beginning in 2007, DSCS began being replaced by the Wideband Global SATCOM system.
 A total of 14 DSCS-III satellites were launched between the early 1980s and 2003.
 Two satellites were launched aboard the Space Shuttle Atlantis in 1985 during the STS-51-J flight.
 As of 14 September 2021, six DSCS-III satellites were still operational.
 DSCS operations are currently run by the 4th Space Operations Squadron out of Schriever Space Force Base.

 Background

 DSCS went through three major phases — IDCSP (Interim Defense Communication Satellite Program), DSCS-II, and DSCS-III.
 Since the first launch, DSCS has been the "workhorse" of military satellite communications.
 All DSCS III satellites have exceeded their 10-year design life.
 The National Science Foundation use the DSCS satellites to provide additional bandwidth to Amundsen–Scott South Pole Station and McMurdo Station on Ross Island on the continent of Antarctica.